EPT8TPE/Bless/README.md

 - Configurable messages

 # Permissions
-- bless.self.command - Allows players to use /bless, defaulty given to ops.
+- bless.command - Allows players to use /bless, defaulty given to ops.

 # Config